 While marine predator thresholds approximated results observed in the seabird study of Cury et al. (2011) at one-fourth to one-third of the long-term maximum prey abundance, thresholds in our study consistently occurred slightly below mean prey abundance, which differed from the results of Cury et al. (2011).
 This could be related to inclusion of multiple predator taxa (birds, mammals, and fish) in our analyses or by investigating only a single ecosystem if the prey abundance was generally low.
 Indications are that rockfish, sardine, and anchovy abundance in the CCE during the study period were significantly lower than the potential abundance revealed by sediment cores (Baumgartner et al. 1992) or longer-term abundance estimates (Field et al. 2010).

+Anchovy is the most important single prey species in the CCE in terms of having the largest suite of predators, although it is similar to the number of predators of the complex of juvenile rockfishes (Szoboszlai et al. 2015).
+Market squid ranks in the top 5 prey types; sardine in the top 15 (Szoboszlai et al. 2015).
+As sardine was ecologically absent from the ecosystem between the mid 1950s and 1980s (MacCall 1979, Hill et al. 2014) when many diet studies were conducted, the actual rank of sardine is likely higher.

 Interestingly, thresholds for schooling pelagic prey were nearest the mean while thresholds for invertebrate prey and juveniles of larger predatory fishes both occurred farther from the mean.
-This may have to with the fact that abundance indices of market squid and juvenile rockfish ranged farther below the mean than those of anchovy and sardine.
+This may have to do with the fact that abundance indices of market squid and juvenile rockfish ranged farther below the mean than those of anchovy and sardine.
+This may serve to pull predator threshold values for squid and rockfish relatively lower below the mean than for the small pelagic fishes.
 Additionally, this may be related to predator use of forage other than the specific prey being modeled in each individual relationship.
 Both anchovy and sardine are high-energy prey, while market squid and juvenile rockfish can be categorized as medium-energy prey (Glaser 2010), and predators may need to supplement a diet of medium-energy prey.
-This may serve to pull predator threshold values for squid and rockfish relatively lower below the mean than for the small pelagic fishes.
 Overall, there was strong evidence of prey-switching in our global model, in contrast with the global model of Cury et al. (2011), who used data largely for seabird predators with strong dietary dependencies on one specific forage species.

-Anchovy is the most important single prey species in the CCE in terms of having the largest suite of predators, although it is similar to the number of predators of the complex of juvenile rockfishes (Szoboszlai et al. 2015).
-Market squid ranks in the top 5 prey types; sardine in the top 15 (Szoboszlai et al. 2015).
-As sardine was ecologically absent from the ecosystem between the mid 1950s and 1980s (MacCall 1979, Hill et al. 2014) when many diet studies were conducted, the actual rank of sardine is likely higher.

-Despite being highly significant (p < 0.0001), the predator response curve for anchovy was flatter than curves for sardine, market squid, or juvenile rockfish.
-This was due to some positive response by predators at low anchovy abundances, suggesting utilization of alternate prey, although the expected ample negative response was also observed.
+Despite being highly significant (p < 0.0001), the predator response curve for anchovy (Fig. 3b) was flatter than curves for sardine, market squid, or juvenile rockfish (Fig. 3a,c,d).
+This was due to some positive response by predators at low anchovy abundances (data points in the upper left quadrant of the graph), suggesting utilization of alternate prey, although the expected ample negative response was also observed (data points in the lower left quadrant of the graph).
 This suggests increased reliance on multiple prey species rather than reduced reliance on anchovy.

 In our global model, the prey threshold occurred at a steeply decreasing point in predator variance, in contrast to results of Cury et al. (2011) which showed the threshold at relatively stable point in the predator variance.
 Based on life-history theory trade-offs between survival and reproduction (see Stearns 1992), a more risk-averse approach would be expected, as seen in the Cury et al. (2011) results.
 The threshold in our global model may occur at a higher variance in predator productivity due to prey-switching, i.e., high productivity values at low primary prey abundances serving to decrease the abundance at which the threshold occurs.